-Pears in Wine is a delicious dessert typical of Italian cuisine.
-The pears are cooked in wine along with spices like cloves and cinnamon, which give an irresistible aroma.
+Pears in Wine are a delicious dessert typical of Italian cuisine.
+The pears are cooked in wine together with spices such as cloves and cinnamon, which give an irresistible aroma.
 The dessert is served cold and can be accompanied by a scoop of vanilla ice cream.

-In a pot, place the Nebbiolo wine, 100 grams of sugar, and the spices
+Place the Nebbiolo wine, 100 g of sugar and the spices in a pot

-Bring to a boil and add the Madernassa pears, cooking them over moderate heat for more than an hour, checking the consistency of the fruit's flesh with the blade of a knife or a toothpick
+Bring to a boil and add the Pere Madernassa pears, then cook them over moderate heat for more than an hour, checking the flesh consistency with the blade of a knife or a skewer

-The wine level should initially cover the pears, then as it reduces, it may partially uncover them: keep the pot covered
+The level of wine should initially cover the pears; as it reduces it may partially uncover them: keep the pot covered in that case

-Once cooked, remove the pears and further reduce the wine if necessary until it reaches a syrupy consistency; then strain it and pour it over the pears, finally sprinkling with granulated sugar
+When cooking is complete, remove the pears and continue to reduce the wine if necessary until it reaches a syrupy consistency; then strain it and pour it over the pears, finally dust with granulated sugar

 Serve cold

-The Madernassa variety, a local selection named after a location a few kilometers from Alba, is more abundant and also suitable for cooking
+The Madernassa variety, a local selection named after a locality a few kilometers from Alba, is more abundant and also suitable for cooking

-It is medium-sized with green-yellowish skin tinged with rusty red, with firm, slightly acidic flesh
+It is medium-sized with green-yellowish skin tinged with rust-red and firm, slightly tart flesh

 Pot